Turning food waste into tomorrow’s aviation fuel

 Danish biogas company Nature Energy has taken up the challenge in collaboration with NISA, Nordic Initiative for Sustainable Aviation, the consulting engineering company NIRAS and researchers from the University of Southern Denmark (SDU).
 Their aim is to make sustainable aviation fuel made from biogas, CO2 and hydrogen.
 Food waste is a key ingredient.

-Nature Energy is a major contributor to the green transition and already produces biogas at 10 plants in Denmark and two abroad.
+Nature Energy already produces biogas at 13 plants in Denmark and one abroad.
+The plants have so far treated more than 4.7 million tonnes of biomass.
 Several of the plants are selling the gas as fuel for trucks and buses.
 In addition, Nature Energy invests heavily in research, some of it, at its own laboratory in Odense.

 The biogas produced by Nature Energy is entirely green which can make it possible to fly on sustainable aviation fuel in the future